British Rail Class 411: South Eastern Trains

 The South Eastern (SE) division inherited the largest fleet of 4 CEP units.
 The franchise was originally operated by Connex South Eastern, but after Connex lost the franchise it became South Eastern Trains.
 In 1996, when the franchise was awarded, a fleet of 85 standard units were in traffic.
 Many of these were quickly withdrawn from traffic, or transferred to the SW division.
 In early 1999, five units were converted to Class 411/9 3CEP units, with the removal of the second class open trailer.
 These removed trailers had not had so much work carried out on them at the time of refurbishment (as they were basically unchanged apart from cosmetic appearance and installation of hopper windows) and many had become severely corroded.
 This was necessary, as some stations could only accommodate 11 carriages.
 A further 13 units were later converted.
 The 3 CEP units were renumbered into the series 1101–1118.

 The Connex fleet contained two 'celebrity' units.
 The first, no. 1592, was repainted by staff at Ramsgate depot into its original Green livery, to commemorate the final months in traffic for these units.
-The second, no. 1602, was the only 4 CEP unit repainted into Connex livery, after it received derailment damage outside London Bridge station, and had to be repaired at Eastleigh works.
+The second, no. 1602, was the only 4 CEP unit repainted into Connex livery, after it collided with another train outside London Bridge station, and had to be repaired at Eastleigh works.
 Both of these units were popular with railtours and excursion trains.

 Withdrawal of units started in 1999, after they were replaced by new Class 375 'Electrostar' units.
 The original aim was to totally replace the 4 CEP fleet by 2000.
 However, poor reliability of the new units saw the 4 CEP's retained beyond this date.
 By the end of 2002, the fleet was again being reduced, with many standard units being sent to Immingham for scrap.
 The 3 CEP units were all withdrawn by March 2003, as units in traffic beyond this date had to be fitted with TPWS equipment.
 In the event, only seven units, nos.
 1562, 1590, 1592, 1593, 1594, 1602 and 1615 were retained.

 By the beginning of 2004, the seven units were withdrawn as they were due overhaul.
 They were replaced with units cascaded from South West Trains, which included the three Class 411/6 units.
 However, these units were themselves slowly retired, and it was expected the final units would have been withdrawn from service before the end of 2004.
 However, the Class 411/6 units were eventually withdrawn in July 2005, following the introduction of refurbished Class 465/9 "Networkers".
 Units 1697 and 1699 were sent for scrap, but 1698 was retained for working railtours.
 Due to a unit shortage It was later reinstated in August 2005, and remained in traffic until late September.
 It was one of three units to work a Ramsgate to Weymouth railtour, the others being 4 Cig 1866 and 4Vep 3545.
 Following this, it was quickly despatched for scrap.